Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 df_without_nulls.describe()
 ```
->Here you will see the trip_duration column which have maximum 55944 (minutes) value which is extream value and it will effect our analysis.
+>Here you will see the trip_duration column which has a maximum 55944 (minutes) value which is an extreme value and it will affect our analysis.

 ```r
 # Now convert the trip_duration data into percentile to check the data range in each percentile